cue-lang/cuelang.org/content/examples/basic/front-matter/en.md

 authors
 : adding the author(s) to the frontmatter, makes the content header show an image + name of the assigned author.
 It also shows a popup on click, with again an image + (display) name, and when available a link to their Github, and a link to the search page so users can search for other articles of this author.

+noindex
+: adding noindex: true to the front-matter add the meta tag `<meta name="robots" content="noindex, nofollow">` to the head of the page.
+Also the pages will be excluded from the sitemap.xml.